Yiddish orthography: Transcription

-The Yiddish alphabet
+Yiddish alphabet

-This table lists the Yiddish alphabet as described in the Uriel Weinreich English–Yiddish–English Dictionary (Weinreich 1968), with a few variants that may be seen in readily available literature.
+This table lists the Yiddish alphabet as described in Uriel Weinreich's English–Yiddish–English Dictionary, with a few variants that may be seen in readily available literature.
 The YIVO romanizations are taken from the same source, where they are presented as "sound equivalents".
 The romanizations indicated in Harkavy 1898 are included for comparison.
 The IPA transcriptions correspond to the examples provided by YIVO (with a few additional variants).
 The transcriptions in the following column were extrapolated from the LCAAJ.
 The Dutch transliteration system was taken from the Jiddisch–Nederlands Woordenboek.
 The elements of the two transcription systems appear in this table as appropriate to the standard pronunciation discussed under the next heading.
 The same elements, particularly those indicating vowels and diphthongs, are associated with other Yiddish letters when other pronunciations are being transcribed.

 The table also includes several digraphs and a trigraph that are standard elements of the Yiddish writing system.
 They appear here in normal alphabetic order but are commonly collated separately at the end of a listing of the basic single-character alphabet.

 The pronunciation in contemporary Hasidic communities reflects the regional dialects from which these communities originate, and therefore may differ from the standard presented below.